abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/use_case1_gcp.md

 4. Finish setup and reach the Jenkins dashboard

 ### Prepare Go Application on the VM
+This section prepares a simple Go application that will be built and executed by Jenkins.

 #### Install Go
+Install the Go programming language on the SUSE Arm64 VM.

 ```console
 sudo zypper install -y go